 Some of our partner schools have sixth forms so you will gain experience of KS5 teaching.
 If your placement schools do not have a sixth form, we will ensure that you gain this experience by arranging a short placement in Shrewsbury Colleges Group or one of our partner schools.

 We will endeavour to take personal circumstances into consideration when allocating your placement school, but please be aware that you may have to travel up to 45 minutes for your school based learning.

 We are looking for candidates who have an empathy and understanding of the demands of teaching in the secondary classroom.
 You should enjoy working with young people and see teaching as a wider professional duty.
-As part of the interview process you will be required to teach part of a lesson so we can gauge your clarity of explanations as well as how you engage with our young people.

 We are looking for the highest quality graduates who may well bring further work-related experience from previous careers which can help to strengthen the application.

 We are looking for applicants who are able to commit the time needed to the training programme which will include academic assignments and study.
 We would like candidates who want to be involved in the wider pastoral and extra-curricular life of our schools and who can give the time to this during their training year.
 Trainees own transport would be advantageous so you can easily access your school placements as you may be placed up to 45 minutes travelling distance from home.

 A full DBS check will be undertaken

 You will be employed by your sponsoring school who will pay the unqualified teacher pay scales.
 The cost of the tuition fee is payable by the partnership, so you will not need to pay this fee provided you meet the eligibility criteria.
 To meet the requirements of the course, you will spend some time in another school setting which will be arranged by the partnership.